 Cannabis is a tricky business.

 States have been legalizing medical and recreational marijuana at a steady rate since the 1990s and Canada just became the 2nd nation (next to Uruguay) to allow legal consumption of recreational marijuana.
 Will the U.S. become the 3rd such potential market?
 Either way, growing a cannabis business is still more challenging than running your typical mom and pop shop so let’s take a look at the opportunity here at home.

 Medical marijuana is legal in 29 states and Washington D.C., and recreational marijuana is legal in eight states and D.C.
 By the end of 2017, the legal cannabis market is expected to be worth $7.9 billion; by 2025, that number jumps to $24 billion.
 (New Frontier Data)

 This thriving market is showing some substantial economic benefits.

-New Frontier Data, a cannabis market research company, predicts state tax revenue from cannabis retail sales to total $745 million in 2017 and $2.3 billion in 2020.
+It’s predicted that state tax revenue from cannabis retail sales to total $745 million in 2017 and $2.3 billion in 2020.
 The company also estimates that if medical cannabis were available nationally, taxpayers would save $220 million in medicare expenses.
+(New Frontier Data)